 MDSL is subject to the authority in the US of the Federal Trade Commission (FTC).
 As such, the FTC has jurisdiction to hear any claims against MDSL regarding possible unfair or deceptive practices and violations of laws or regulations governing privacy.

-In the event that any dispute cannot be satisfactorily resolved by the party concerned and MDSL, MDSL is committed to cooperate with the data protection authorities (DPAs) located in the European Union and Switzerland or their authorized representatives in the investigation and resolution of complaints and will comply with any advice given by the DPAs on specific actions and remedial or compensatory measures required to ensure compliance with Privacy Shield Principles.
+In the event that any dispute cannot be satisfactorily resolved by the party concerned and MDSL, MDSL commits to cooperate with EU data protection authorities (DPAs) and the Swiss Federal Data Protection and Information Commissioner (FDPIC) and comply with the advice given by such authorities with regard to human resources data transferred from the EU and Switzerland in the context of the employment relationship.
+MDSL commits to implement specific actions and remedial or compensatory measures required to ensure compliance with Privacy Shield Principles.
 When such action is taken, MDSL will confirm this in writing to the DPAs and update and post a new version of this dispute policy.

 At times, MDSL may view or access individual records for the purpose of resolving a problem, support issue, or suspected violation of the MDSL Terms and Conditions.
 Certain information such as Internet addresses may also be used to help diagnose technical problems and to improve the quality of MDSL products.
 We may also track and analyze aggregate usage and volume statistical information from our Clients and End-Users.